Staying in a heritage hotel in Phuket

 - 10. Chino Town Gallery Guesthouse

 Looking for a Heritage Hotel in Phuket Town?
-Phuket is home to some impressive heritage houses and historic sites dating back to its thriving tin mining days in the 1800s.
+Phuket is home to some impressive heritage houses and historical sites dating back to its thriving tin mining days in the 1800s.
 Some of the shophouses and mansions built by Phuket high-society families and merchants a century ago have now been thoughtfully restored and converted into guesthouses, boutique shops and cafes.

 For those looking for Phuket accommodation with some vintage character and retro charm, here are some of the best heritage hotels and guesthouses we’ve found.
 All of these are in or near Phuket Town.